INDICATION & IMPORTANT SAFETY INFORMATION for ULTOMIRIS® (ravulizumab-cwvz), INCLUDING BOXED WARNING

 ULTOMIRIS is indicated for the treatment of adult patients with paroxysmal nocturnal hemoglobinuria (PNH).

 IMPORTANT SAFETY INFORMATION

 WARNING: SERIOUS MENINGOCOCCAL INFECTIONS

-Comply with the most current Advisory Committee on Immunization Practices (ACIP) recommendations for meningococcal vaccination in patients with complement deficiencies.
+- Comply with the most current Advisory Committee on Immunization Practices (ACIP) recommendations for meningococcal vaccination in patients with complement deficiencies.

-Vaccination reduces, but does not eliminate, the risk of meningococcal infections.
+- Vaccination reduces, but does not eliminate, the risk of meningococcal infections.
 Monitor patients for early signs of meningococcal infections and evaluate immediately if infection is suspected.

-Soliris is available only through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS).
-Under the Soliris REMS, prescribers must enroll in the program.
-Enrollment in the Soliris REMS program and additional information are available by telephone: 1-888-SOLIRIS (1-888-765-4747) or at www.solirisrems.com.
+ULTOMIRIS is available only through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS).
+Under the ULTOMIRIS REMS, prescribers must enroll in the program.
+Enrollment in the ULTOMIRIS REMS program and additional information are available by telephone: 1-888-765-4747 or at www.ultomirisrems.com.

-Soliris is contraindicated in:
+ULTOMIRIS is contraindicated in:

-Patients with unresolved serious Neisseria meningitidis infection
+- Patients with unresolved Neisseria meningitidis infection.

 Serious Meningococcal Infections